Disney World In September (2025)

 Labor Day—the first monday of September—and its surrounding days (Friday through Tuesday) is the most notable part of September.
 Because it occurs just as school is starting, Labor Day doesn’t see the huge crowds of other holidays.
 If you can avoid Labor Day in favor of the rest of September, go ahead, but it’s typically a fine weekend to visit.

-The ESPN Wide World of Sports hosts the Disney Labor Day Soccer Tournament over Labor Day Weekend.
-These events typically bring increased child and teenage crowds to the value resorts, particularly All Star Sports.
+Historically, ESPN Wide World of Sports hosted the Disney Labor Day Soccer Tournament over Labor Day Weekend, however that was replaced by a Columbus Day weekend (October) tournament in 2024.
+Athletic events typically bring increased child and teenage crowds to the value resorts, particularly All Star Sports.

 At Epcot, September is in the middle of Epcot International Food & Wine Festival.
 You can see the Epcot Festival Calendar here.